yitron/CHowToProgram8e/journal.md

 ### Week 02
 - Started exercises in Chapter 2.
 Stopped mid-week at section 2.5, page 81
+- organized all codes into dir by chapters
+- completed Case Study 1 and Case Study 2 of C Alogrithms
+- learnt to break down problem statements to pseudocodes into sequential, selection and iterative structures
+- learnt about cast operands which temporary explicitly converts the datatypes of variables into another datatype (e.g int to float)

 ### Week 01
 - Cloned the repository: [CHowToProgram](https://github.com/pdeitel/CHowToProgram8e.git)